prolix-oc/Landing-Page/ANIMATION_FIXES.md

 3. **Layout Prop**: Always add `layout` to Framer Motion elements that might change position or size.

 4. **Data Attributes**: Use `data-*` attributes to exclude specific elements from global styles when needed.

+5. **Cross-Browser GPU Acceleration**:
+   - Always use `transform: 'translate3d(0, 0, 0)'` to trigger GPU acceleration
+   - Add `backfaceVisibility: 'hidden'` to prevent flickering
+   - Use `willChange` sparingly and only for properties that will actually animate
+   - Test spring physics in both Firefox and Chrome - they may need different damping values

+6. **Font Rendering in Animations**:
+   - Include both `-webkit-font-smoothing` and `-moz-osx-font-smoothing`
+   - Use `subpixel-antialiased` for WebKit, `grayscale` for Firefox
+   - Apply `transform: 'translate3d(0, 0, 0)'` to text elements in animations